 While not an exhaustive list, most winter gloves fall into the following categories:

 The all-arounder: This is probably the first thing that comes to mind when you think of winter gloves.
-They generally have an adequate amount of insulation and waterproofing for most winter conditions, and are good for activities like sledding, skating, or brushing snow off your car.
-Most of the models we tested were waterproof… up to a point.
-They are not as weather-resistant as ski gloves, but they are typically quite affordable and are plenty protective for day-to-day winter activities.
+They generally have adequate insulation and waterproofing for most winter conditions and are good for activities like sledding, skating, or brushing snow off your car.
+All of the models we tested in this category will hold up well to dry snow and fend off normal winter sogginess, just don't expect them to be fully waterproof.
+They are typically quite affordable and provide plenty of protection for day-to-day winter activities.
+However, they often lack touchscreen capabilities, and can be too bulky to use with your phone anyway.

 Ski Gloves: You need reliable protection on long days on the mountain when you can't run inside to warm up, and ski gloves are (or should be) virtually bulletproof when it comes to warmth and weather resistance.
-However, they also ned to be dexterous enough that you can make adjustments to your boots or bindings throughout the day.
-To accomplish all this, ski gloves are built with more technical materials that provide a lighter and less bulky form of protection, and often have price tags that reflect this.
-They also have cool features like gauntlet-style cuffs, wrist leashes, and nose wipes that make them tailored for long days on the hill.
-If you're considering this kind of glove, you might want to check out more in-depth specs in either our men's ski glove review or our women's ski glove review.
+However, they also need to be dexterous enough to make adjustments to their boots or bindings throughout the day.
+To accomplish all this, ski gloves are built with more technical materials that provide lighter, less bulky protection, and often come with price tags that reflect this.
+They also have cool features like gauntlet-style cuffs, wrist leashes, and nose wipes, which are great for long days on the hill.
+They also come in gendered styles, and if you're considering this kind of glove, you might want to check out more in-depth specs in either our men's ski glove review or our women's ski glove review.

-Liner Gloves: Liners are thin and breathable gloves with a multitude of purposes.
-They're light on insulation, and most are not waterproof, but they are great for high-output activities like chilly shoulder season runs, cross-country skiing, or wearing to walk the dog when you'll have hands in and out of your pockets the whole time.
+Lightweight and Liner Gloves: Liners are thin, breathable gloves with a wide range of uses.
+They're light on insulation, most aren't waterproof, but they are great for high-output activities like chilly shoulder-season runs, cross-country skiing, or walking the dog when you'll have your hands in and out of your pockets the whole time.
 Aside from wearing them on their own, many people choose to layer them under a heavier pair of gloves to boost warmth.
-Additionally, because winter gloves can be bulky and unwieldy, you often must remove them to navigate your phone, unsnap buckles, or tighten laces.
-When it's below zero, liners help protect your fingers from frostbite while you do so.
+Because many winter gloves can be bulky and unwieldy, you often have to remove them to navigate your phone, unsnap buckles, or tighten laces.
+When it's below zero, liners help protect your fingers from the bite of the cold.

 Liner gloves often have touchscreen-compatible fingers and some grippy material on the palm to give them greater functionality.

-Work Gloves: These have more abrasion-resistant materials on the palm such as leather, rubber, or faux leather.
-The uppers often have a more breathable material that you'll appreciate if you start to work up a sweat.
+Work Gloves: These have more abrasion-resistant materials on the palm, such as leather, rubber, or faux leather.
+The uppers are often made of a more breathable material that you'll appreciate as you start to work up a sweat.
 They are not usually as warm as a standard winter glove, but they offer more durability.
-Not all work gloves are insulated, but the ones we included for testing have some amount of insulation that makes them suitable for winter chores like carrying firewood or shoveling snow.
+Not all work gloves are insulated, but the ones we included for testing have some insulation, making them suitable for winter chores like carrying firewood or shoveling snow.

 Final FAQs

 A proper fit is essential to keep your hands comfortable, warm, and functional.
-Tight gloves can restrict circulation, reducing warmth.
-Loose gloves have the opposite effect.
-They will let in too much cold air and make it hard to use your hands, reducing the functionality of features like touchscreen capabilities.
-Look for gloves with good sizing information, adjustable cuffs, straps, or elastic bands to ensure a snug fit.
-Stretchy, knit versions composed of some synthetic fabrics often fit snugly.
-While the majority of gloves can be considered unisex, if you can't find a good fit for your small hands, it's worth looking into a women's specific model.
+While it can be tempting to size down to avoid bulk, too-tight gloves can restrict mobility, cut off circulation, and reduce warmth.
+Loose gloves can be comfy and warm, but if they are too big, they will make it difficult to use your hands for anything other than hanging by your sides.
+To find a good fit, look for gloves with accurate sizing information and adjustable cuffs, straps, or elastic bands to ensure a snug fit.
+Most gloves are unisex with a wide range of sizes (sometimes all the way through XXS-XXL), but if you can't find a good fit for your small hands, it's worth looking into a women's-specific model.

 Conclusion